ChrisTheBrave/Group-Project-Base/README.md

 /api/properties - API route for data on Airbnb properties.

 * GET - Returns the data in the properties table.
-* POST - Creates a new record in the properties table.
-* PUT - Updates an existing record in the properties table.
-* DELETE - Deletes a record from the properties table.

-/api/reviews - API route for data on reviews from Airbnb guests.

-* GET - Returns the data in the reviews table.
-* POST - Creates a new record in the reviews table.
-* PUT - Updates an existing record in the reviews table.
-* DELETE - Deletes a record from the reviews table.

-/api/scores - API route for data on detailed review scores from Airbnb guests.

-* GET - Returns the data in the scores table.
-* POST - Creates a new record in the scores table.
-* PUT - Updates an existing record in the scores table.
-* DELETE - Deletes a record from the scores table.

 /api/allrecords - API route that combines data from every table.